 My first-time experience with the AIPP Qld Epson Professional Photography Awards

-Armed with laminated A4 prints, shiny new business cards and a promotional banner, I first launched my new dog photography business at a local pet event on the Gold Coast in July 2007.
+It was July 2007.
+Armed with laminated A4 prints, shiny new business cards and a promotional banner, I first launched my new dog photography business at a local pet event on the Gold Coast.
 At the time, I had big dreams and high hopes, but no idea my business would grow to the extent it has, nearly 11 years later!

 To celebrate 10 years of business and push my business and my work further through the many opportunities on offer, I thought it was high time to join the ranks of Australia’s professional photographers.
 Just before Christmas in 2017 I submitted my application to be an Accredited Professional Photographer with the Australian Institute of Professional Photography (AIPP).
 I settled down to wait for the result and much to my surprise, received the acceptance email just three days later.
 It was official!